-- A. Employ, or assure employment of nationally certified school nurse(s) or registered nurse(s) working toward national certification, to work full time. - B. Submit a signed work plan for each SNFI nurse, no later than one month from hire for new SNFI nurses, or by a date set by the DPH Regional School Health Nurse Consultant (RSHNC) and agreed upon by LHD for returning nurses no later than 30 days after the start of school, using the FY 2020 work plan template provided by the RSHNC. - C. The work plan shall address the delivery of basic health services, including activities, strategies and goals within, but not limited to, the following areas: - 1.
-Preventing and responding to communicable disease outbreaks; - 2.
-Developing and implementing plans for emergency medical assistance for students and staff; - 3.
-Supervising specialized clinical services and associated health teaching for students with chronic conditions and other special health needs; - 4.
-Administering, delegating where appropriate, and providing oversight and evaluation of medication administration and associated health teaching for other school staff who provide this service; - 5.
-Providing or arranging for routine health assessments, such as vision, hearing, or dental screening, and follow-up of referrals; and - 6.
+- A. Employ or assure employment of nationally certified school nurse(s) or registered nurse(s) working toward national certification, to work full time. - B. Assure implementation of an annual work plan for each SNFI nurse, consistent with the Scope of Work requirements, using the FY24 work plan template provided by the RSHNC. - C. The work plan shall address the delivery of basic health services, including activities, strategies, and goals within, but not limited to, the following areas: - 1.
+Preventing and responding to communicable disease outbreaks. - 2.
+Developing and implementing plans for emergency medical assistance for students and staff. - 3.
+Supervising specialized clinical services and associated health teaching for students with chronic conditions and other special health needs. - 4.
+Administering, delegating where appropriate, and providing oversight and evaluation of medication administration and associated health teaching for other school staff who provide this service. - 5.
+Providing or arranging for routine health assessments, such as vision, hearing, or dental screening, and follow-up of referrals. - 6.
 Assuring that federal and state mandated health related activities are completed, which includes but is not limited to: Health Assessments, Immunization Status Reports, blood-borne pathogen control plan (OSHA) requirements, services under Section 504, Individuals with Disabilities Education Act, Healthy Active Children (GCS-S-000) requirements for School Health Advisory Councils, and other mandated laws, rules and regulations pertaining to school health.

-AND, as required by HB 200 SL 2011-145 Section 10.22 (b), school nurses funded by School Nurse Funding Initiative (SNFI) do not assist in any instructional or administrative duties associated with a school's curriculum and do perform all of the following with respect to school health programs: - 7.
-Serve as coordinator of the health services program in their assigned schools and provide nursing care;
+AND, as required by HB 200 SL 2011-145 Section 10.22 (b), assure that school nurses funded by the School Nurse Funding Initiative (SNFI) do not assist in any instructional or administrative duties associated with a school's curriculum and do perform all the following with respect to school health programs:

-- 8. Provide health education to students, staff, and parents; - 9.
-Identify health and safety concerns in the school environment and promote a nurturing school environment; - 10.
-Support healthy food services programs; - 11.
-Promote healthy physical education, sports policies, and practices; - 12.
-Provide health counseling, assess mental health needs, provide interventions, and refer students to appropriate school staff or community agencies; - 13.
-Promote community involvement in assuring a healthy school and serve as school liaison to a health advisory committee; - 14.
-Provide health education and counseling and promote healthy activities and a healthy environment for school staff; - 15.
-Be available to assist the county health department during a public health emergency. - D. The work plan shall also outline the certification plan the nurse(s) will use toward completing degree and certification requirements, if not already certified.
-The nurse(s) must be certified no later than three years from the date of employment as a school nurse in North Carolina.
+- 7. Serve as coordinator of the health services program in their assigned schools and provide nursing care. - 8.
+Provide health education to students, staff, and parents. - 9.
+Identify health and safety concerns in the school environment and promote a nurturing school environment. - 10.
+Support healthy food services programs. - 11.
+Promote healthy physical education, sports policies, and practices. - 12.
+Provide health counseling, assess mental health needs, provide interventions, and refer students to appropriate school staff or community agencies. - 13.
+Promote community involvement in assuring a healthy school and serve as school liaison to a health advisory committee. - 14.
+Provide health education and counseling and promote healthy activities and a healthy environment for school staff. - 15.
+Be available to assist the county health department during a public health emergency. - D. The work plan shall also outline the certification plan the SNFI nurses will use toward completing degree and certification requirements, if not already certified.
+It shall describe the plan to achieve certification, including timelines for achieving education and certification goals.
+This certification plan must be updated at least twice annually and show progress towards the goals.
+The SNFI nurses must be certified no later than three years from the date of employment as a school nurse in North Carolina.
 The certification plan will be updated with the RSHNC in January and June of each school year. - E. Work plan progress will be monitored via annual site visits conducted by the RSHNC.